 Some commentators expected the number of home births to increase significantly after 1990, but this did not happen.
 A large majority of women continued to give birth in hospitals.
 Planned home births increased from 0.04% of all births in 1973 to 2% in 1993 and 3.4% in 2014.
 Almost one in four births were induced in the latter year.

 Some commentators argued that midwifery care and home births would make birth less safe.
-However, maternal and neonatal mortality rates remained low between the 1990s and the early 21st century.
+However, maternal and neonatal mortality rates remained low in the early 21st century.
 A 1997 study concluded that home births were safe in New Zealand – infant death rates were comparable to those for low-risk women at National Women’s Hospital in Auckland during the same period.
-However, data on the number of home births has not been routinely collected on a nationwide scale, so it is not possible to determine annual death and injury rates.
+However, data on home births has not been routinely collected at a national level, so it is not possible to determine annual death and injury rates.

-In the 21st century midwives provided care and support for women and their families during most normal pregnancies and births.
-They also visited women during the post-natal period and provided advice and support for breastfeeding and baby-care.
-Women with complications during pregnancy or birth were referred to specialist obstetricians working in public hospitals.
+In the 21st century midwives provide care and support for women and their families during most normal pregnancies and births.
+They also visit women during the post-natal period and provide advice and support on breastfeeding and baby-care.
+Women with complications during pregnancy or birth are referred to specialist obstetricians who work in public hospitals.

-Midwifery care as opposed to maternity care by general practitioners and specialist obstetricians continued to be controversial.
-A 2016 review of birthing data indicated that babies were less at risk during birth if their mothers' lead maternity carer was a doctor (81.5%) rather than a midwife (91.5%).
-The reasons for the difference included levels of funding for maternity care, collaboration between midwives, and doctors and training.
+Midwifery care continued to be controversial.
+A 2016 review of birthing data found that babies were less at risk during birth if their mothers' lead maternity carer was a doctor (81.5%) rather than a midwife (91.5%).
+The reasons for the difference included levels of funding, collaboration between midwives and doctors, and training.

-The College of Midwives responded to these findings by arguing that the findings indicated that the private hospitals where most obstetricians delivered babies were better resourced than public hospitals.
+The College of Midwives argued that the findings reflected the fact that the private hospitals where most obstetricians delivered babies were better resourced than public hospitals.
 They also highlighted the need for more obstetricians to be available round the clock in public hospitals to provide specialist care when complications occurred during births.

 Overall, the risks of damage to babies at birth are very low in New Zealand, and most babies are delivered by midwives.

 Independent midwives work as LMCs in small midwifery practices in the community.
-They are not paid by the hour, but through the lump sum for the care they provide over several months to pregnant, birthing and post-partum women, the babies and their families.
-'Core' midwives work shifts in maternity units in hospitals and are paid by District Health Boards.
+They are not paid by the hour, but through the lump sum system.
+'Core' midwives work shifts in maternity units in hospitals and are paid by district health boards.

-The long and irregular hours worked by independent midwives has resulted in a shortage of qualified professionals to do this work.
-In September 2015 the New Zealand College of Midwives filed a pay equity claim in the High Court asserting that the round the clock hours of LMCs mean that they earn less per hour than those on the minimum wage.
-At that time the average yearly taxable income for an independent midwife was $53,728.
-The College of Midwives claimed that midwives 'who are predominantly women' earn considerably less than those with similar qualifications and experience in male-dominated professions.
-They argued that this was a breach of the New Zealand Bill of Rights Act 1990 since it directly or indirectly discriminated against midwives on the basis of gender.
-In May 2017 the College of Midwives reached an agreement with the Ministry of Health to work collaboratively on a funding model that will pay community LMC midwives equitably for their work.
-This model will be in place by August 2018.
-The Ministry also agreed to interim fee increases for LMC midwives, some of them backdated.
-These increases constitute a 10.82% increase in fees from July 2015.
+In September 2015 the New Zealand College of Midwives filed a pay equity claim in the High Court, asserting that the round-the-clock hours of LMCs meant that their hourly rate was below the minimum wage.
+The average yearly taxable income for an independent midwife was $53,728.
+The College of Midwives claimed that midwives, 'who are predominantly women', earned considerably less than those with similar qualifications and experience in male-dominated professions.
+They argued that this was a breach of the New Zealand Bill of Rights Act 1990.
+In May 2017 the College of Midwives reached an agreement with the Ministry of Health to work collaboratively on a funding model that would pay community LMC midwives equitably for their work.
+The Ministry also agreed to interim fee increases for LMC midwives, some of them backdated, that constituted a 10.82% increase from July 2015.

-After reaching this agreement in 2017 the College of Midwives continued to negotiate with the Ministry of Health about a new co-design funding model for independent midwives that would provide better income certainty, recognise the business operating costs of independent midwives, and include compensation payments for being on-call.
-The Midwifery Employee Representation and Advisory Service (MERAS) has also been negotiating on behalf of midwives employed by District Health Boards for better base pay rates as well as penal rates for unsociable hours and on-call allowances.
-In September 2018 the Minister of Health, Dr David Clark, indicated that it would take some time to address issues relating to pay, turnover and sustainability in the provision of midwifery care.
+The College of Midwives continued to negotiate with the Ministry of Health for a new co-design funding model for independent midwives that would provide greater income certainty, recognise business operating costs, and include payments for being on-call.
+The Midwifery Employee Representation and Advisory Service negotiated on behalf of midwives employed by district health boards for better base pay rates, penal rates for unsociable hours and on-call allowances.

 Between 1840 and the 1870s settler birth rates were high.
 At this time sexual intercourse mainly occurred within marriage.
-Because most women married, and did so at young ages, fertility was high.
-There were 6.5 to 7 live births per woman during this period.
-The figure is higher if calculated against the number of married women – in 1878 there were almost 9 births per married woman.
+Because most women married, and did so at a young age, fertility was high.
+There were 6.5 to 7 live births per woman during this period – in 1878 there were almost 9 births per married woman.
 Māori fertility decreased at this time because of higher rates of miscarriage due to new communicable diseases like measles and whooping cough, the impact of malnutrition, and sexually transmitted diseases.

 Birth control was limited.
-Though barrier methods such as condoms were available, married couples did not use them in significant numbers – fertility rates for married women were still high at this time.
-Birth control was more significant later in the 20th century.
+Though barrier methods such as condoms were available, married couples did not use them in significant numbers.
+Birth control became more significant later in the 20th century.

-Māori fertility increased during this time as the effects of infectious diseases decreased and remained at about 6 births per woman until the 1960s.
+Māori fertility increased in this period as the effects of infectious diseases decreased.
+It remained at about six births per woman until the 1960s.